romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 ## delete related records

-Deletes related record.
+Deletes related records.

-For `belongsTo` relation it will update `foreignKey` to `NULL` before deleting.
+For the `belongsTo` relation it will update `foreignKey` to `NULL` before deleting.

-`hasMany` and `hasAndBelongsToMany` are accepting same conditions as `.where` method to delete only matching records, as object or as array of objects.
+`hasMany` and `hasAndBelongsToMany` are accepting the same conditions as the `.where` method to delete only matching records, as an object or as an array of objects.

 Empty `{}` or `[]` will delete all related records.